| Aragorn opened the door wearing

 Eowyn picked up a wax tablet and a stylus and followed Legolas

-out of his study.
-She would take notes on the tablet then make
+out of his study; she would take notes on the tablet, then make

 a more permanent copy on parchment later.
-Then I will have to
+Then I will have

-I am a swordswoman, not a scribe
+me.
+And I am a swordswoman, not a scribe...

 Fingolfin and Dínendal were, as Legolas had hoped, already